 Helping Communities Address Funding Needs

 The NDEE and the Nebraska Investment Finance Authority (NIFA) jointly administer certain provision of the CWSRF Assistance Act.
 NIFA is authorized to issue revenue bonds to provide funds for NDEE to loan to municipalities within the state.

 Nebraska’s CWSRF interest rate system is defined in an annual Intended Use Plan.
-Current CWSRF loan rates can be obtained from NDEE.
+Current CWSRF loan rates may be obtained from NDEE.
 CWSRF loans have been made to over 180 communities statewide.

 How Can Your Community Receive a Clean Water SRF Loan?

 To receive a CWSRF loan, communities need to comply with some basic requirements:

 - Projects must be eligible for funding under the CWSRF program, and be placed on the priority list of the annual Intended Use Plan.

 - Communities must comply with planning requirements and have an engineer’s report prepared by a professional engineer.

 - Communities must sign a loan contract and pledge a revenue source for repayment.
 The maximum term for a loan is 20 years.